martin-papy/pdf2foundry/README.md

 You can manually trigger the E2E workflow using GitHub's workflow_dispatch feature in the Actions tab.

 All checks must pass before merging.
-The CI runs on Python 3.12 and 3.13.
+The CI runs on Python 3.12+.

 ## CLI Usage